Qantas Flights 7 and 8: A380 service to Dallas (2014–2020)

 In May 2014, Qantas announced that Flight 7 and Flight 8 would be operated by the Airbus A380 beginning 29 September 2014, at which point Flight 8's intermediate stop in Brisbane would be terminated.
 Although frequency was reduced from seven to six flights per week, the larger capacity of the A380 results in an increase in weekly capacity on the route of more than ten percent.
 The A380s are configured into four classes, and brings the addition of first class to the route.

 The first A380 aircraft to operate Flight 7/8 sported a special livery: the kangaroo painted on the aircraft's empennage (tail) wore a white cowboy hat and star-speckled blue kerchief around its neck.
 The airplane also sported a commemorative seal with the tagline “G’Day Texas.”
 The hat and kerchief pay homage to the Dallas region's strong association with cowboy culture and the red background, white kangaroo/hat, and star-speckled blue are suggestive of the US flag.
-With the change in aircraft, Qantas became the first airline to operate an A380 at Dallas-Fort Worth International Airport, although Emirates began the A380 to DFW just 2 days later.
+With the change in aircraft, Qantas became the first airline to operate an A380 at Dallas-Fort Worth International Airport, although Emirates began flying the A380 to DFW just 2 days later.

-The following year on April 13, Qantas flight 7 diverted to Phoenix Sky Harbor because there were no available airports nearby and the weather in Dallas wasn't suitable for the plane.
-However, after a few hours at Phoenix, the weather at Dallas improved and departed Phoenix to continue onto Dallas.
+The following year on 13 April, Qantas flight 7 diverted to Phoenix Sky Harbor International Airport because there were no available airports nearby and the weather in Dallas wasn't suitable for the plane.
+However, after a few hours in Phoenix, the weather at Dallas improved and the flight departed Phoenix to continue onto Dallas.

-COVID19 Pandemic Suspension (2020–2022)
+COVID-19 pandemic suspension (2020–2022)

-Due in part to the global response to the COVID19 Pandemic, Qantas suspended most of their international flights in early 2020.
+Due in part to the global response to the COVID-19 pandemic, Qantas suspended most of their international flights in early 2020.
 QF7/QF8 was suspended in April 2020 until its resumption in February 2022.
-Qantas announced in their 3 year post-COVID19 recovery plan, that the A380 fleet was to remain grounded until 2023 at the earliest and "The Boeing 787-9 will become Qantas' international workhorse."
+Qantas announced in their 3 year post-COVID-19 recovery plan, that the A380 fleet was to remain grounded until 2023 at the earliest and "The Boeing 787-9 will become Qantas' international workhorse."

-B787-9 service to Dallas (2022–present)
+B787-9 service to Dallas (2022–2025)

-QF7/QF8 resumed on February 16, 2022 operated by 787-9s for all upcoming scheduled flights.
+QF7/QF8 resumed on 16 February 2022 operated by 787-9s for all upcoming scheduled flights.

+A380 resumes service to Dallas (2025-present)

+Qantas resumed A380 service for QF7/QF8 on August 11th, 2025.